TemmermanLab/Ce-NeRV3D/README.md

 •	Close this window and now go on File-->Open and select NeRV3D.blend

 •	You’ll see a window like this:

 1. Left Panel: This contains a list of Collections, including the cameras used for different render angles and a transparent cuticle.
-At this stage, all Collections should be enabled—make sure both the eye and camera icons are visible.
+At this stage, all Collections should be enabled, make sure both the eye and camera icons are visible.

 _If any are disabled now, neurons may not appear during gene selection later._